 To enable LDAP:

-From Settings > LDAP in the admin console, enable LDAP access.
+From Access Control > LDAP > Configuration in the Cluster Manager UI, enable LDAP access.

 Map LDAP groups to access control roles.